Should we be concerned?

 - Autoimmune disease

-Dr. Axe has developed a 4-step process designed to repair leaky gut syndrome and promote optimal gut performance.
+Dr. Axe has developed a 4-step process designed to repair leaky gut syndrome and promote optimal gut health.

 - Conventional (inorganic, pesticide-laden) produce